Is there a best time to schedule for a job interview?

 Founder & CEO, Hire Talent

-At a time that is convenient for your candidates!
+At a time that is convenient for you

 I strongly promote the use of self-scheduling tools.
 The endless back and forth trying to figure out when and how we are going to do an interview is annoying and unprofessional for both the candidate and the interviewer.